 If I wish to purchase my first home but need help meeting the monthly mortgage and other homeownership expenses, is there a program that will help me?

-If I am currently a participant in the Housing Choice Voucher program and receive rental assistance can I use my voucher to buy a home and receive monthly assistance in meeting homeownership expenses?
+If I am currently a participant in the Housing Choice Voucher Program and receive rental assistance can I use my voucher to buy a home and receive monthly assistance in meeting homeownership expenses?

-You have to apply for a housing choice voucher at Northwest Regional Housing Authority 114 Sisco Ave Harrison Ar.
+You have to apply for a housing choice voucher at the Northwest Regional Housing Authority: 114 Sisco Ave Harrison Ar.
 72602.
 You may request an application at 870-741-5522.
 You must be on rental assistance for one year before you are eligible for Home Ownership assistance.

 If I get on a waiting list for a voucher, is there any special preference for me because I want to purchase a home?

-The home must pass an initial housing quality standards inspection conducted by the PHA and an independent home inspection before the PHA may approve the purchase by the family.
+The home must pass an initial housing quality standards inspection conducted by the PHA, and an independent home inspection before the PHA may approve the purchase by the family.

 What families are eligible to apply for homeownership vouchers?

 First-time homeowner or cooperative member.

-No family member has owned or had ownership interest in their residence for at least three years.
+No family member has owned or had an ownership interest in their residence for at least three years.